 A 1934 wedding of Albert Pepperdine to Fanny Ball is captured outside her Barker Street home.

-Stanley Mansfield walks daughters Margaret and Avril circa 1939 down Sutton Road.
-An historic look up Doctors Bank to the Portland Arms when latest automobiles master the roads.
+Stanley Mansfield walks daughters Margaret and Avril circa 1939 down Sutton Road, giving an historic look up Doctors Bank to the Portland Arms when new automobiles were mastering the roads.